Dave Smith (comedian)

 David Smith (born April 20, 1983) is an American comedian, podcaster, and political commentator who hosts the libertarian podcast Part of the Problem.

-Smith is a close friend of Joe Rogan and a regular guest on The Joe Rogan Experience.
-He has frequently appeared on Fox News' Kennedy, The Greg Gutfeld Show, and CNN's S.E.
-Cupp: Unfiltered, and has also appeared on the Lex Fridman podcast, among others.
+Smith has frequently appeared on Fox News' Kennedy, The Greg Gutfeld Show, and CNN's S.E.
+Cupp: Unfiltered, and has also appeared on the Lex Fridman Podcast, among others.
 Smith is a member of the Mises Caucus of the Libertarian Party.
+Smith has criticized some COVID-19 policies, such as vaccine passports.

 Early life

-According to Smith, he was raised in Brooklyn, New York City, by his single mother.
+Smith was raised in Brooklyn, New York City, by his single mother.
 Smith is Jewish.
-His maternal grandmother was a Holocaust survivor, and his grandfather was a refugee from Germany, with Smith describing him as "a Jew who was basically born in the worst place at the wrong time".
-His grandfather enlisted in the US Army and fought in World War II.
-His stepfather fought in Vietnam.
+His maternal grandmother was a Holocaust survivor, and his grandfather was a refugee from Germany.
+His grandfather later served in the United States Army during World War II.
+Smith attended Morrisville State College and later transferred to the University at Albany, where he graduated with a degree in history.

 Career

-He hosts the Part of the Problem podcast and cohosts the comedy podcast Legion of Skanks.
+He hosts the Part of the Problem podcast and used to cohost the comedy podcast Legion of Skanks.
 According to PorcFest, Part of the Problem is one of the top two libertarian podcasts in the world.
-On Part of the Problem, Smith has interviewed political figures such as Vivek Ramaswamy and Robert F. Kennedy Jr. Smith has also made repeated appearances on The Joe Rogan Experience and Timcast and is considered to be a close friend of Rogan's.'
+On Part of the Problem, Smith has interviewed political figures such as Vivek Ramaswamy and Robert F. Kennedy Jr. Smith has also made appearances on The Joe Rogan Experience, Piers Morgan Uncensored, and Timcast.

 He was the MC for FreedomFest, a libertarian festival, in 2021, and a featured speaker there in 2022.
 According to the Southern Poverty Law Center (SPLC), Smith was running the Libertarian Party's social media in 2022, but he has denied this saying that he only "helped with the Twitter".

 Smith considered running in the 2024 Libertarian Party presidential primaries but ultimately decided against it.
 He also declined to run as Robert F. Kennedy Jr.'s vice presidential candidate, citing Kennedy's staunch support for Israel in its Gaza war.
 Smith spoke at the 2024 Libertarian National Convention.